ALM-Rangers/Migrate-assets-from-RM-server-to-VSTS/README.md

 ### Notices ###

-Notices for certain third party software included in this extension are provided here: [Third Party Notice](ThirdPartyNotices.txt).
+Notices for certain third party software included in this solution are provided here: [Third Party Notice](ThirdPartyNotices.txt).